 The Upper Columbia River Valley lies in the north end of the Trench and maintains an ecological richness that is quickly being eroded in surrounding areas.
-This is the only stretch of the Columbia River that has been left unaltered by dams, and it is part of as the longest uninterrupted wetland in Western North America.
+This is the only stretch of the Columbia River that has been left unaltered by dams.
+It is part of the longest uninterrupted wetland in western North America.

 Completing the conservation puzzle

-On the western benchlands of Columbia Lake a patchwork of conservation properties forms a mosaic of protected areas.
-Sitting amidst of this wild space is Marion Creek Benchlands.
-This 504-acre (204-hectare) parcel bridges two conservation properties, which themselves are adjacent to additional protected areas.
-Conserving Marion Creek Benchlands bring the total protected area along the western side of the lake to more than 7,400 acres (3,000 hectares).
+On the western benchlands of Columbia Lake, a patchwork of conservation properties forms a mosaic of protected areas.
+Sitting in the middle of this wild space is Marion Creek Benchlands.
+This 204-hectare (504-acre) parcel bridges two conservation properties, which themselves are adjacent to additional protected areas.
+The total protected area along the western side of the lake is more than 3,000 hectares (7,400 acres).

 With the Upper Columbia Valley under steady and intense development pressure, the acquisition of Marion Creek Benchlands effectively and immediately secured the benchlands on the western side of Columbia Lake from the ever-present threat of residential subdivision and development.

-Marion Creek Benchlands is emblematic Rocky Mountain Trench landscape – the property ranges from native grasslands and open Douglas-fir forests to a wetland complex of marsh and streamside habitat.
+Marion Creek Benchlands is emblematic Rocky Mountain Trench landscape — the property ranges from native grasslands and open Douglas-fir forests to a wetland complex of marsh and streamside habitat.
 Wild land corridors are vitally important in the Rocky Mountain Trench to support the movement of wide-ranging animals.

-Multiple wildlife species flourish in this area, including elk, mule deer, white-tailed deer, cougar, black bear and grizzly bear.
-Several endangered species have been documented on the ranch, including badger, prairie falcon and dry-land sedge.
+Many wildlife species flourish in this area, including elk, mule deer, white-tailed deer, cougar, black bear and grizzly bear.
+Several endangered species have been documented on the lands, including badger, prairie falcon and dry-land sedge.

 Marion Creek Benchlands and the surrounding properties all support part of the Marion Creek wetland complex.
 The wetland areas on the property include pockets of cattail marsh, which is a provincially threatened plant community.
 The wetlands provide important habitat for migratory birds, reptiles and amphibians.